jonesdilworth/formtastic-bootstrap/README.md

     # app/assets/stylesheets/application.css
     *= require formtastic-bootstrap

-Make sure you've already downloaded and installed Formtastic!

 ## Formtastic vs. Formtastic Bootstrap

 ### Overview

 In general, Formtastic creates very verbose HTML whereas Bootstrap expects simpler HTML.
 Every attempt has been made to generate the HTML expected by Bootstrap while still generating the rich HTML provided by Formtastic.
-Here's a pretty typical (simplified) example of what Formtastic generates and what Formtastic Bootstrap generates.
+Here's a pretty typical (simplified) example of what Formtastic generates and what Formtastic Bootstrap generates:

 #### ERB